Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention

-Figure~\ref{fig:kv-retrieval-prefetching} illustrates how the layer-wise pre-loading scheme overlaps the KV cache fetching time with the computation time.
-The example applies a 3-layer model for simplicity.
+Figure~\ref{fig:kv-retrieval-prefetching} shows how the layer-wise pre-loading scheme overlaps the KV cache fetching time with the computation time, using a 3-layer model for simplicity.
 Before initiating the computation of Layer 1, the KV cache for this layer must first be prepared in the HBM.
 The read stream first issues a KV cache loading operation to read the KV cache for Layer 1 into the HBM execution buffer.
 The execution stream then starts computing Layer 1.
-While the execution stream is computing one layer, the read stream concurrently loads the KV cache for the next layers.
-Thus, the loading is overlapped with the computation.
-However, we observe that a gap still exists between the last job and the first layer of the current job, since the loading can only commence once the HBM execution buffer is available, i.e., the last job is finished.
+While the execution stream is computing one layer, the read stream concurrently loads the KV cache for the next layers, thereby overlapping loading with computation.
+However, a gap still exists between the last job and the first layer of the current job, since the loading can only commence once the HBM execution buffer is available, i.e., the last job is finished.
 To further mitigate the gap between the last job and the first layer of the current job, \attname reserves an HBM read buffer to eliminate the gap.
 Specifically, as shown in Figure~\ref{fig:kv-retrieval-buffer}, with the read buffer, the read stream doesn't have to wait for the release of the execution buffer from the last job.
 The read stream can start the pre-loading while the last job is running.